 - the class is so numerous that joinder of class members is impracticable (numerosity)

 - there are questions of law or fact common to the class (commonality)

 - the claims or defenses of the class representatives are typical of those of the class (typicality); and

 - the class representatives will fairly and adequately protect the interests of the class (adequacy).

-Class actions make it possible to sue when it would not be cost effective or practical for each plaintiff to file a separate case.
+Class actions make it possible to sue when it would not be cost-effective or practical for each plaintiff to file a separate case.

-At Wolf & Pravato, our attorneys play a pivotal role in shaping the outcome of class action and mass tort lawsuits across the country.
+At the law offices of Wolf & Pravato, our attorneys play a pivotal role in shaping the outcome of class action and mass tort lawsuits across the country.
 Over the last two decades, Wolf & Pravato has fought for numerous clients in the South Florida courtrooms, earning the reputation as one of South Florida’s top law firms capable of winning intricate and challenging, mass tort and class action litigation with a creative, innovative approach.

 The following are among our class action lawsuits and mass tort department’s top investigations: